 Primary amenorrhea is when a girl has not yet started her monthly periods, and she:

 Primary amenorrhea; No periods - primary; Absent periods - primary; Absent menses - primary; Absence of periods - primary

 Most girls begin their periods between ages 9 and 18.
 The average is around 12 years old.
-If no periods have occured when a girl is older than 15, further testing may be needed.
+If no periods have occurred when a girl is older than 15, further testing may be needed.
 The need is more urgent if she has gone through other normal changes that occur during puberty.

 Being born with incompletely formed genital or pelvic organs can lead to a lack of menstrual periods.
 Some of these defects include:

 Hormones play a big role in a woman's menstrual cycle.
 Hormone problems can occur when: